delta-io/delta-rs/python/docs/source/usage.rst

 dictionary has to be passed, where they key is the column you wish to update, and the value is a Expression in string format.

-Update all the rows for the column "deleted" to the value True.
+Update all the rows for the column "processed" to the value True.

 .. code-block:: python